 Just down the coast from Haeundae Beach, these two areas have become two of the most prestigious areas to live and work in the entire city.
 Both are located just two metro stops away from each other.

-Centum City has become a hub of both commerce and entertainment for the city.
-While living in high-rise apartments, residents can take a short walk to Shinsaegae Department Store, the Busan Museum of Art, the Busan Exhibition and Convention Center (BEXCO), the Busan Cinema Center, and other attractions.
+Centum City has become a hub of both commerce and entertainment.
+While living in high-rise apartments, residents can take a short walk to Shinsaegae Department Store, the Busan Museum of Art, the Busan Exhibition and Convention Center, the Busan Cinema Center, and other attractions.

 Marine City is a collection of high-rise luxury apartments on the coast near the mouth of the Suyeong River with its own set of shops, parks, and restaurants.
 It's a small community unto itself.

-Gwangan has become one of the most popular gathering spots for foreigners in recent years.
-Gwangalli Beach, with its iconic view of the Diamond Bridge, is a popular hangout among both Koreans and expats in day or night.
+Gwangan has become one of the most popular gathering spots for foreigners.
+Gwangalli Beach, with its iconic view of the Diamond Bridge, is a popular hangout among both Koreans and expats, day or night.

 The beach features many seaside cafés and restaurants for residents to enjoy.
 The number of affordable housing options have increased considerably as more apartment buildings are continually being constructed and renovated.
 While not as trendy as the more upscale areas of the city, there are several expat bars in the area.
 Cheaper accommodation and many entertainment options make this a popular area for younger expats.

 Pusan National University

-The downtown area of Busan is a convenient central area to get to any part of the city.
-Located at the junction of Metro Lines 1 and 2, people living in Seomyeon can easily commute to other areas of the city.
+The downtown area of Busan is a convenient central area with access to any part of the city.
+Located at the junction of Metro Lines 1 and 2, people living in Seomyeon will discover the commute around Busan to be easy.

 While businesses in this area don’t specifically cater to foreign patrons as much as more tourist-friendly parts of the city, the area still offers plenty of options for food and shopping.
 In particular, Jeonpo Café Street has many food and drink options and has become a trendy gathering spot.

-There are many affordable apartment options available.
+There are also many affordable apartment options.
 Residents living in this area would be just one metro stop away from the Busan Citizens Park, the Dream Theater, and the Busan International Finance Center.